-Grades AAA.
+A-level: Grades AAA.
 General Studies is normally accepted if one of four A-levels passed in the same sitting.
 Language subjects will be considered on an individual basis.
-Critical Thinking and Use of Mathematics are not accepted.
+Critical Thinking is not accepted.

 AS-level: 3 AS-levels accepted in place of 1 A-Level if all taken in Year 13